JujuAdams/DoLater/README.md

 &nbsp;

-DoLater is a small library to make it easier to execute code after a certain amount of time has passed, a trigger condition has been met, and an async event has fired.
+DoLater is a small library to make it easier to execute code after a certain amount of time has passed, a trigger condition has been met, or an async event has fired.
 Traditionally these tasks have required a lot of boilerplate code but, thanks to GMS2.3.0's new GML features, it's easier than ever to keep code clean and organised.

 &nbsp;